valentina-s/ooi_sonar/ooi_sonar_notes.md

 ## 2017/10/09
 * Update noise estimation functions and related operations using masked array functionality.
-The new frequency-differencing results are in `Freq-differencing 20171009.ipynb`
+The new frequency-differencing results are in `Freq-differencing 20171009.ipynb`.
+* Add `db_diff.py`, which contains the functions and colormap definitions in `Freq-differencing 20171009.ipynb`.